fastlane/fastlane/spaceship/docs/DeveloperPortal.md

 ## Login

-*Note*: If you use both the Developer Portal and iTunes Connect API, you'll have to login on both, as the user might have different user credentials.
+*Note*: If you use both the Developer Portal and App Store Connect API, you'll have to login on both, as the user might have different user credentials.

 ```ruby
 Spaceship::Portal.login("felix@krausefx.com", "password")